 Above: Section A4 of Advanced Placement United States History (H/T: Jamie Ferguson)

 Although my students are great, I am at times concerned about their interpretation of southern culture vis-a’-vis black slavery.
 On this day, students were asked to construct a map with symbols examining the commercial revolution and regional economies as they relate to the historical modalities circa 1820 – 1848; well in the picture below, students contend that my black-urban up bringing forced me to greatly misinterpret their picture below.
-I see a depiction of urban youth, bling bling, hip hoppness, and a garden tool used in many urban rap lyrics.
+I disagreed with them; I see a depiction of urban youth, bling bling, hip hoppness, and a garden tool used in many urban rap lyrics.
 Did I get this wrong?
 I am sure I am a better academic than this.
 It was fun to laugh at seeing that the students “supposedly” did not see it this way.
 Sure!
+I think they did.
+Not cool!

 H/T: Jamie Ferguson for the picture above.